awez/amirrajan.github.com/_posts/2013-10-06-TDD-the-wombo-combo-of-software-dev.md

 For newcomers: try to look past the "commentary of the practitioners".
 Within the heated debates back and forth (and all the noise that comes with it), there is an important dialog that's occurring.
 We've worked our asses off to get to where we are, and with that comes some ill placed entitlement.

 For TDD practitioners: keep your ego in check.
 Especially when talking to someone that is _willing_ to learn.
-Be very much aware that you sound like can come off as sounding like the people in that video.
+Be very much aware that you can come off as sounding like the people in that video.

 #How to get started with TDD